 This approach aligns with FEMA's commitment to effective implementation of BABAA while balancing the need for practical, stakeholder-informed processes.
-FEMA will solicit comments from stakeholders, including state and local governments, industry partners, and other interested parties, during a 15-day public comment period.
+FEMA solicited comments from stakeholders, including state and local governments, industry partners, and other interested parties, during a 15-day public comment period.

-DATES: If approved, this waiver will be effective for one (1) year from the date the final waiver is issued.
+LENGTH OF WAIVER: This waiver is effective upon approval date, which is January 10, 2025, and will remain in effect for one (1) year from the approval date.
 The waiver would be applicable during its one-year effective period to capitalization grant awards made by FEMA under the Safeguarding Tomorrow RLF program and would apply to all loans sourced directly from those grant awards.